Estimating the growth rate of a birth and death process using data from a small sample: Methods for estimating the growth rate

 \subsection{Exact and approximate distributions of the coalescence times}

-For a genealogical tree of a sample of size $n$ with only pairwise mergers of ancestral lines, there are $n-1$ coalescence times. \cite{harris2020} and \cite{LAMBERT201830} showed that there is a relatively simple way to represent these coalescence times for the genealogy of a sample of size $n$ from a supercritical birth and death process at time $t$.
+For a genealogical tree of a sample of size $n$ from a birth and death process, there are $n-1$ coalescence times. \cite{harris2020} and \cite{LAMBERT201830} showed that there is a relatively simple way to represent these coalescence times for the genealogy of a sample of size $n$ from a supercritical birth and death process at time $T$.

 To do this, we define